Best 15 Fishing Piers in San Diego (2026) | Free Spots & Guide

 Overflow from club events often shares fishing knowledge with pier anglers.
 This creates an educational atmosphere where beginners learn from experienced locals.

 The club's commitment to conservation has resulted in artificial reef installations nearby.
 These underwater structures attract baitfish and predators within easy casting distance.
+The area is also popular for crabbing in California during season.

 Imperial Beach Pier - Southernmost Fishing